godhelpjun/mk-sql-data/README.md

 #####################################################

 mk-sql-data is a CLI (command line interface) app written in PHP.
+It is a test data generator.
 It's aim is to give programmers the possibility, to generate even large amounts of testing data for MySQL- databases on the fly.

 The generation of test data is a boring and time- consuming matter.
 Automatic solutions often fill the